Roboy/RollbodyUnityFace/README.md

 For starting with RoboyUnityFace, clone the repository to your device.
 All existing animations are stored in RoboyUnityFace/assets/animations.
 Corresponding material (pictures to show them on the face, e.g. a moustache or sunglasses) are stored in RoboyUnityFace/assets/FaceComponents.

-The connection to ROS (C#) is located in RoboyUnityFace/assets/RoboyAnimator.cs Animations can get triggered from dialog system.
+The connection to ROS (C#) is located in RoboyUnityFace/assets/RoboyAnimator.cs For communicating with other systems (ROS, dialogue etc.), the offlineToggle must be set to false.
+This can be done by pressing the letter O (oh) when the RoboyFace is running.

+Animations can get triggered from dialog system with this code snippet.

 ```
 if (emotion == "tongue")
             anim.SetTrigger("tongue_out");
 ```
-In addition to that, animations can be triggered via the keyboard:
+In addition to that, animations can be triggered manually via the keyboard by pressing buttons:

 ```
 if (Input.GetKeyDown(KeyCode.Q))